 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents.
-The Company's cash is placed with high-credit-quality financial institutions and at times exceeds federally insured limits.
+The Company's cash is placed with high-credit-quality financial institutions and issuers, and at times exceeds federally insured limits.
+The Company limits its concentration of risk in cash equivalents by diversifying its investments among a variety of industries and issuers.
 The Company has not experienced any credit loss relating to its cash equivalents.